Riemannian Optimization via Frank-Wolfe Methods: Introduction

 where $L$ and $U$ are positive definite matrices.
 An important instance of~\eqref{eq:8} is the following g-convex optimization problem (see \S\ref{sec:mgm} for details and notation):

 which computes the Riemannian centroid of a set of positive definite matrices (also known as the ``matrix geometric mean'' and the ``Karcher mean'')~\citep{bhatia07,karcher,LL14}.
-As we will show, \rfw offers a simple approach to solve~\eqref{eq:21} that outperforms recently published state-of-the-art approaches.
+We will show that \rfw offers a simple approach to solve~\eqref{eq:21} that performs competitvely recently published state-of-the-art approaches.
+As a second application, we show that \rfw allows for an efficient computation of Bures-Wasserstein barycenters on the Gaussian density manifold.

+Furthermore, to offer an example on a matrix manifold other than positive definite matrices, we show that the Riemannian ``linear'' oracle can be solved in closed form for the special orthogonal group too.
+Specifically, we use this oracle to obtain an efficient \rfw based approach for the task of synchronizing data matrices, a classic problem better known as the \emph{Procrustes problem}.